yh-hust/DocSeeker/ALR_data_generate/README.md

 # ALR Data Generation

-This module builds the ALR-style training data used in Stage I by generating structured **Analysis–Localization–Reasoning** responses from raw multi-page DocVQA samples and then verifying and merging the results, matching the data distillation pipeline described for DocSeeker.
+This module builds the ALR-style training data used in Stage I by generating structured **Analysis–Localization–Reasoning (ALR)** responses from raw multi-page DocVQA samples and then verifying the results, matching the data distillation pipeline (data generation and secondary verification) described for DocSeeker.

-## What it does

-It converts raw question-answer-document examples into ALR-formatted supervision with explicit evidence grounding, which is the core data used to inject the ALR reasoning paradigm during supervised fine-tuning.

 ## Main files